ObamaCare Facts: Facts on the Affordable Care Act

-Only certain types of major medical health insurance will protect you from the Individual Mandate’s shared responsibility fee (the fee for not having coverage).
+Only certain types of major medical health insurance protected you from the Individual Mandate’s shared responsibility fee (the fee for not having coverage) when it was applicable.
 This type of coverage is called minimum essential coverage.

-• There are three ways to save money on your health insurance through ObamaCare’s marketplaces: first, Advanced premium tax credits, which lower your monthly premium costs; second, Cost Sharing Reduction subsidies, which lower your out-of-pocket costs for copays, coinsurance, deductibles, and out-of-pocket maximums; and lastly, Medicaid, which does both.
+There are three ways to save money on your health insurance through ObamaCare’s marketplaces.
+First, Advanced premium tax credits, which lower your monthly premium costs.
+Second, Cost Sharing Reduction subsidies, which lower your out-of-pocket costs for copays, coinsurance, deductibles, and out-of-pocket maximums.
+Lastly, Medicaid and CHIP, which do both.
 Learn more about ObamaCare cost assistance.

 MAGI and FPL

 Cost assistance is based on Modified Adjusted Gross Income (MAGI).
-That means it’s based on your income after most deductions.
-Once you know your MAGI you can use the Federal Poverty Level (FPL) Guidelines to determine your assistance amount.
+That means the cost is based on your income after most deductions.
+Once you know your MAGI, you can use the Federal Poverty Level (FPL) Guidelines to determine your assistance amount.

-• As long as you have the right documents, you can simply fill out a marketplace application and it will calculate cost assistance for you.
-However, knowing how MAGI and the Federal Poverty Guidelines work will allow you to make smart choices about how much advanced tax credits to get up front.
+As long as you have the right documents, you can simply fill out a marketplace application, and it will calculate cost assistance for you.
+However, knowing how MAGI and the Federal Poverty Guidelines work will allow you to make smart choices about how many advanced tax credits to take upfront.

 Medicaid and CHIP

-• Over 15 million men, women, and children will be eligible for Medicaid in states that participated in Medicaid Expansion.
+- Over 15 million men, women, and children are eligible for Medicaid in states that participated in Medicaid Expansion.

-• 5.7 million people will be uninsured in 2016 because 24 states have not expanded Medicaid.
-This number decreases as more states expand Medicaid.
+- 5.7 million people were uninsured in 2016 because 24 states had not expanded Medicaid.
+See America’s Uninsured Rate is on the Rise.

 ObamaCare and Employers

-• Since 2010, small businesses with 25 or less employees have been able to get tax breaks for offering coverage (tax credits are retroactive since 2010).
+- Since 2010, small businesses with 25 or fewer employees have been able to get tax breaks for offering coverage (tax credits have been retroactive since 2010).
 ObamaCare and small business.

-- The opening of the SHOP “Small Business Health Options Program” (the part of the marketplace small businesses use to buy employee health plans) was pushed back to November 15th, 2014.
-Small businesses can buy a SHOP plan through an agent and claim tax breaks of up to 50% of their share of employee premiums (this was true in 2014, even though they couldn’t officially use the marketplace).
+- The opening of the SHOP “Small Business Health Options Program” (the part of the marketplace small businesses use to buy employee health plans) began on November 15th, 2014.
+Small businesses can buy a SHOP plan through an agent and claim tax breaks for up to 50% of their share of employee premiums (this was true in 2014, even though they couldn’t officially use the marketplace).

-• According to a January 15, 2015 report by the Commonwealth Fund: growth of costs related to employer-sponsored health plans, including premiums and deductibles, have risen faster than the average income since 2003.
-However, in 31 states, that growth has slowed since the ACA was signed into law.
+- According to the January 15, 2015, report by the Commonwealth Fund: the growth of costs related to employer-sponsored health plans, including premiums and deductibles, have risen faster than the average income since 2003.
+However, in 31 states, that growth slowed since the ACA was signed into law.